-Highly experienced junior counsel in general crime and serious sexual offences but with a strong track record in handling complex fraud and financial crime including money laundering, insider dealing, tax and VAT fraud, advance fee and banking fraud, both leading and conducted alone.
+Highly experienced leading junior in serious violence, heavy crime and serious sexual offences, with a particularly strong track record in handling complex fraud and financial crime including money laundering, insider dealing, tax and VAT fraud, advance fee and banking fraud, both leading and conducted alone.

 She has a strong commercial awareness gained partly from a sabbatical in a FTSE 100 Hedge fund as legal counsel, where she advised the company on, amongst other things money laundering provisions, the Fraud Act and Proceeds of Crime legislation and general litigation.
 She has a flare for handling substantial volumes of evidence and complex financial information and distilling it to the “nub of the issue”.

-She has a broad experience in defending serious crime, murder, (particularly dealing with complexities brought about by very young defendants) blackmail, armed robberies and drugs having been involved in a number of complex multi handed cases where legal argument & tactical decisions have led to acquittals.
+She has a broad experience in defending serious crime, murder, manslaughter (particularly dealing with complexities brought about by very young defendants) serious arms importations, armed robberies and drugs having been involved in a number of complex multi handed cases where legal argument & tactical decisions have led to acquittals.
 She is regularly pitched against and co-defending with Queens Counsel.

 Charlotte has a keen interest in Coroners Inquests.
 She has been involved in a number inquests ranging from deaths within NHS and issues of medical care to deaths within the care of a nursing home.